harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 </details>

 1. Add the binding to the `wrangler.toml` file.
-2. Update `worker-configuration.ts` with the R2 type.
+2. Update the types with the command `npm run cf-typegen`.
 3. Update the `/api/upload` endpoint in `src/index.ts` to handle file uploads.

 <details>